Lyeed/Framework_Tanoa_Life/README.md

 # Framework Tanoa Life

-This framework is a total modification for ArmA3 game.
+This framework is a **total modification for ArmA3 game**.

+I was a developer for Alysia, a french server that closed.
+I decided to share my work to the community.

+The mission is coded in english but user's messages are hard coded in french.

+**My work is free** and you should never pay for it.

 ## Requirements